-hotoeof
+JUVÉDERM Before and After*

+JUVÉDERM before and after images show how this dermal filler reduces the appearance of fine lines and wrinkles.
+Patients also saw plumper skin and enhanced facial features.
+As with any cosmetic injection, results may vary.
+Each picture illustrates the transformation that is possible with dermal fillers.
+Results may vary.* However, JUVÉDERM before and after photos show the real effects of real patients.

 What Are JUVÉDERM Fillers and How Do They Work?

 JUVÉDERM is a cosmetic injection, more commonly known as a dermal filler or face filler.
-It consists of a clear, smooth gel from Hyaluronic acid or HA.
+It consists of a clear, smooth gel of Hyaluronic acid or HA.
 HA is a naturally occurring substance in the body that works hand-in-hand with collagen and elastin.
 Together, these substances help keep the skin naturally hydrated, plump, and youthful.

-As the name suggests, JUVÉDERM fillers are injectables.
 During a treatment, the fillers are injected into the subcutaneous layer of skin.
 Once injected, the substance fills in depressions and restores volume loss.
 JUVÉDERM fillers naturally restore volume to cheeks, fill in any sunken facial features, and restore facial symmetry.
 This filler also has a collection that specializes in enhancing facial features like lip fillers and cheek fillers.
-HA fillers are used alongside Botox injections, and other similar neuromodulations, for total facial rejuvenation.
+HA fillers are used alongside Botox injections, and other similar neuromodulators, for total facial rejuvenation.

-How Long Do JUVÉDERM Effects Last?
+How Long Do JUVÉDERM Results Last?

 Facial fillers are only temporary.
-The longevity of results willdepends on the specific filler.
-JUVÉDERM results can last between 6 months and 2 years before the body absorbs the filler, naturally.*
+The longevity of results depends on the specific filler.
+JUVÉDERM results can last between 6 months and 2 years before the body naturally breaks down and absorbs the filler..*

 What Can JUVÉDERM Enhance and Rejuvenate?